nihklas/Flowlang/README.md

 - async-/go-like keyword to execute a function concurrently
 - arrays/lists
 - structs/objects
-- methods (?), would be just syntax sugar for functions with a special parameter
+- methods, would be just syntax sugar for functions with a special parameter
 - VM Extensions
 - Error Handling (as Values? special syntax like Zig?)